1alexvash/Converter/README.md

 # Converter

-This app will help to relax
+Convert different units easily with this app

 ## Installing the project && running on the local machine